Casperfeng/intoit-frontend2.0/README.md

 # Deprecated

 ## Why are the production/dev id's displayed publicly?
-As of August 2020, the project is no longer being developed/maintained.
+As of mid 2020, the project is no longer being developed/maintained.

 # Installation